StarRocks/starrocks/docs/administration/sr_operator.md

 > **NOTE**
 >
 > - Only the FE Service is deployed by default.
 If you need to deploy the BE Service and CN Service, you need to configure `starRocksBeSpec` and `starRocksCnSpec` in the StarRocks cluster configuration file.
-> - The name of the Service is `<cluster name>-<component name>-service` by default, for example, `starrockscluster-sample-fe-service`.
+> - The name of a Service is `<cluster name>-<component name>-service` by default, for example, `starrockscluster-sample-fe-service`.
 You can also specify the Service name in the spec of each component.

 #### Access StarRocks Cluster from within Kubernetes Cluster